SomeOddCodeGuy/WilmerAI/README.md

 * **Multi-LLM & Multi-Tool Orchestration**
   Each node in a workflow can connect to a completely different LLM endpoint or execute a tool.
-This allows you to orchestrate the best model for each part of a task -- for example, using a small, fast local model for summarization and a large cloud model for the final reasoning, all within a single workflow.
+This allows you to orchestrate the best model for each part of a task.
+For example, using a small, fast local model for summarization and a large cloud model for the final reasoning, all within a single workflow.

 ---